Trinkle23897/Fast-Poisson-Image-Editing/docs/report.rst

 '''

 EquSolver and GridSolver is 6~7x faster than GCC.
 Like OpenMP, there is a huge performance drop.
 The threshold is 300k ~ 400k for EquSolver and 400k ~ 500k for GridSolver.
+Fortunately, the following table and plot confirms our assumption of cache-miss:

 .. raw:: html